Finistere/antidote/README.rst

 TODO
 ====

 This actually more of a roadmap of features.
 Those marked with a "(?)" may not be implemented.

 - tags to filter services and retrieve a list of them.
 - Add a proper way to test with injector.bind + mocking utility.
+- Add possibility for a factory to be aware of the injected variable's name annotation.
+And take it into account for the dependency hash if, and only if, it is specified. (?)
 - way to restrict services availability, either through tags, different containers or injectors, etc... (?)
 - proxies (?)